ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 ![screenshot: fn-exchange-online-create-meeting-rule](./screenshots/EXO-create-meeting-rule.png)

-When the Example: Exchange Online Create Meeting rule is activated the following rule activity popup dialog will appear prompting for input for creating the meeting and sending a message to the invitees:
+When the Example: Exchange Online Create Meeting rule is activated the following rule activity popup dialog appears prompting for input for creating the meeting and sending a message to the invitees:

 ![screenshot: fn-exchange-online-create-meeting-rule-activity](./screenshots/EXO-create-meeting-rule-activity.png)